2022–23 FIBA Europe Cup

-The 2022–23 FIBA Europe Cup is the eighth season of the FIBA Europe Cup, the second-level European professional club basketball competition organised by FIBA.
-The regular season began on 12 October 2022.
+The 2022–23 FIBA Europe Cup was the 8th season of the FIBA Europe Cup, the second-level European professional club basketball competition organised by FIBA.
+The season began on 12 October 2022 and ended on 26 April 2023.

+Anwil Włocławek defeated Cholet in the finals, which were played over two legs in both club's arenas.
+They became the first Polish club to win a European competition title.

 Team allocation

 18 teams eliminated in the Basketball Champions League qualification rounds could join directly the regular season, depending on their decision as declared in the FIBA Europe Cup option form.
 The following 5 teams chose the option of ending their continental adventure if they were eliminated from the Champions League qualifying rounds and therefore refuse to participate in the FIBA Europe Cup: